Sirage-t/react-chrome-extension-MV3/README.md

 ## Features

 - React
-- typescript
+- Typescript
-- sass
+- Sass/Css
-- manifest version 3
+- Manifest Version 3
+- Supports up to ES2021 syntax (using babel)
+- Browserslist
-- create custom html pages and UI Elements — see [Custom Pages](#custom-pages)
+- Create custom html pages and UI Elements — see [Custom Pages](#custom-pages)
-- create as many scripts as you want, with ES module support and auto build
+- Create as many scripts as you want, with ES module support and auto build
 - Webpack v5
-- Dev server
+- Dev server with live reloading

 ---